Carry Out: Writing and recording

 Justin Timberlake came up with the lyrics to "Carry Out" after listening to the track Timbaland had already produced.

 "Carry Out" is one of twelve songs written and produced by Timbaland and J-Roc for Timbaland's third studio album Shock Value II (2009).
-Justin Timberlake, Attitude and Jim Beanz, notable collaborators with Timbaland, also assisted in the writing of the song.
+Justin Timberlake, Mike Hartnett, Danja and Jim Beanz also assisted in the writing of the song.
 Timbaland, in an interview with MTV's Shaheem Reed and Gil Kaufman, stated that he favored this song over other recordings because the process for creating the song was similar to those of other collaborations they have done.
 Timberlake would come into the studio and listen to the track.
 Afterwards, he would then compose the lyrics in his head.
 Upon explaining their method of making music, Timbaland stated that: "We got a chemistry that cannot be described.
 People ask, 'Well, what are you and Justin like?'
 Can't tell you what it's like — it's a chemistry that can't be described.
 Something you would have to see for yourself and be, like, 'Them two got magic'."
 Timbaland stated that the song resembles a "2010 version" of Snoop Dogg's "Drop It Like It's Hot", produced by The Neptunes.
-He also revealed that the intention of the song was to provide a different slang for women: "Instead of 'Your phat butt' or 'Your big breasts,' we say, 'Oh, I need you.
+He also revealed that the song was intended to provide a different slang for women: "Instead of 'Your phat butt' or 'Your big breasts,' we say, 'Oh, I need you.
 Can I be your carry out?
 Be my carry out.
 I want you to be my dinner, my leftovers, my everything.'
 It's a different slang.
 We're grown men, I wanna be subliminal to females.
 Like, 'Oooh, carry out?
 That's kinda sexy'."

 Recording and mix engineer Demacio "Demo" Castellon, notable for recording and mixing nearly all of Timbaland's second studio album Shock Value (2007), worked with Chris Godbey on recording the track, while providing additional recording for The Demolition Crew and mixing the song; all of this took place at No Excuses Studios in Santa Monica, California.
-Chris Kasych and Brian Morton were signed as assistant mix engineers for the song while Beanz, in addition to writing the song, contributed additional vocals and vocal production.
+Chris Kasych and Brian Morton were signed as assistant mix engineers for the song, while Beanz, in addition to writing the song, contributed additional vocals and vocal production.
 Musician and songwriter Mike Hartnett performed on the guitars.